-How To Handle Awkward Questions During The Holidays
+How To Avoid The Question Every Single 30-Something Dreads During The Holidays

 Although touted as the merriest and brightest of seasons, winter holidays, for me, can also deliver a dread and terror that’s more synonymous with Halloween.
 More specifically, it's the obligatory festive gatherings with family that often places me in the line of conversational fire.
 No matter how mentally prepared I arrive, I always seem to find myself fielding awkward questions that almost always pertain to my age and perpetual singleness.

 Yes, even in this modern day and age in which it’s more understood than ever that one is the ultimate authority on their body and private life, many of my beloved relatives haven’t gotten the memo.
 Perhaps it’s the seemingly familiar setting and warm holiday atmosphere that make people feel like they can dive freely into classified subject matter like dating, marriage, and pregnancy.
 Whatever the reasoning, these conversations make me want to hibernate until the first sign of spring.

 According to Dr. Linda Humphreys, a relationship and spirituality expert, I’m not alone in this family holiday dilemma.
 “Not being married most of my adult life — and most certainly, if I did not bring a date to gatherings (family, holiday, and so on) — those inevitable ‘Why aren’t you married?’ and ‘Don’t you want to have children?’ questions were certain to arise,” says Humphreys in an email to The Zoe Report.
 “Those type of questions accentuated, and drew attention to (within a group setting), my singular state of living, whether I was single by choice or happenstance.
 Accentuating me being single is one thing.
 Having others view being single as a pathology of sorts plus viewing and treating me as someone who warrants their pity is quite another.”